Maithy-a/Maithy-a/README.md

 # Maithya's Profile

 Hello!
-I'm Bonface Maithya, a student developer currently studying at Jomo Kenyatta University of Technology and Agriculture.
+I'm Bonface Maithya, a student and aspiring full-stack developer currently studying at Jomo Kenyatta University of Technology and Agriculture.
+I am passionate about creating impactful digital solutions.
+I am pursuing a Diploma in Information Technology with the aim of advancing to a degree level and graduating by 2027.
+My interests include web development, full-stack development, UI/UX design, and more.
+I take a holistic approach to crafting robust and visually appealing applications.
+Committed to continuous learning and collaboration, I'm excited about contributing to innovative projects and open to new opportunities.
+Let's connect and explore how we can bring your ideas to life!

 ## About Me